 If I already own Writing With Skill, do I also need Who Said What?

-How does this book add value to a style guide (eg. Chicago Manual of Style)?
+How does this book add value to a style guide (e.g. Chicago Manual of Style)?

-- Learning how to tell if a source is reliable and applicable
+how to tell if a source is reliable and applicable

-- Learning what plagiarism is and how to avoid it
+plagiarism and how to avoid it

-- Learning how to take notes on source documents
+how to take notes on source documents

-- Learning how to turn those notes into an outline and first draft
+how to turn those notes into an outline and first draft

 Which level of Writing With Skill introduces the topics in Who Said What?

 Who Said What? specifically focuses on how to research and cite sources.
-It uses materials from across the three years of the Writing With Skill series, starting in week 28 of Year 1 (~2/3s of the way through the year), but it can be used to help with any research projects and alongside any curriculum involving research: writing, science, history, etc. WSW? expands on the writing instruction in Writing With Skill.
+It uses materials from across the three years of the Writing With Skill series, starting in week 28 of Year 1 (~2/3s of the way through the year), but it can be used to help with any research projects and alongside any curriculum involving research: writing, science, history, etc. Who Said What? expands on the writing instruction in Writing With Skill.

 Is this a lifelong reference, or a short-term instruction book?